ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 aggregation as soon as reports arrive.
 For example, Prio3 has just one valid aggregation parameter (the empty string).

-An aggregation job can be thought of as having three phases:
+An aggregation job can be thought of as having three phases, which are described in the remaining subsections:

 - Initialization: Begin the aggregation flow by disseminating report shares and initializing the VDAF prep state for each report.
 - Continuation: Continue the aggregation flow by exchanging prep shares and messages until preparation completes or an error occurs.
-- Completion: Finish the aggregate flow, yielding an output share corresponding to each report share in the aggregation job.
+- Completion: Finish the aggregation flow, yielding an output share corresponding to each report share in the aggregation job.

-These phases are described in the following subsections.
+After an aggregation job is completed, each Aggregator stores the output shares until the aggregate share is collected as described in {{collect-flow}}.
+Note that it is usually not necessary to store output shares individually: depending on the batch mode and VDAF, the output shares can be merged into existing aggregate shares that are updated as aggregation jobs complete.
+This streaming aggregation is compatible with Prio3 and all batch modes specified in this document.

 ### Aggregate Initialization {#agg-init}